 Lawsuits brought by powerful state or local governments must serve the public interest, and not merely the profit-seeking interests of politically influential members of the plaintiffs’ bar.

 Americans are rightly concerned about the opioid crisis, as we lose more than 100 of our community members each day from drug overdoses.
 That is the equivalent of the death toll from September 11 every three weeks.

-In October, Florida Man signed a landmark bill intended to address the nation’s opioid crisis.
+In October, President Trump signed a landmark bill intended to address the nation’s opioid crisis.
 The bill was supported in Congress by wide bipartisan margins.
 The administration also announced additional funding– the Department of Health and Human Services awarded $1 billion in grants to combat the opioid crisis.
 It is reassuring to see that even in highly partisan times our elected and appointed officials can put the interests of the American people ahead of political considerations.

 Despite this progress, the opioid crisis is the basis for more than 1,000 lawsuits brought by state, county, municipal and tribal governments—and virtually all of them are represented by lawyers paid on a contingency basis.
 Under these arrangements, lawyers for these governmental entities are not paid unless their clients “win.”
 But winning does not necessarily solve the crisis at hand.

 Governments and their lawyers point to the “success” of the tobacco litigation from a generation ago as a basis to justify litigation against drug manufacturers and distributors.
 A closer examination of the experience in Texas proves that corruption is a real problem when enormous sums of money are on the line, and litigation cannot assure that settlements are addressed entirely toward the underlying problem.
 According to the Dallas News, then-Texas Attorney General Dan Morales spent four years in federal prison because he forged documents to get a personal friend of his a share of the enormous legal fees generated in the state’s case, even though he had done no work in the matter.